-Joint Labor-Management Fund Sponsors Skills USA State Champs- Four students from the Ann Arbor Student Home Building Industry Program worked together to win their fourth straight year at the annual State Conference for SkillsUSA, Team Works Competition.
+Joint Labor-Management Fund Sponsors Skills USA State

+ChampsFour students from the Ann Arbor Student Home Building Industry Program worked together to win their fourth straight year at the annual State Conference for SkillsUSA, Team Works Competition.
 The motto this year, in Grand Rapids, Michigan was Champions at Work.

 As winners of last years event, it was again the responsibility of our local program to host this years event.
 Materials funding presents quite a challenge and the PMC and UA Local 190 Joint Labor-Management Fund provided funding for all the plumbing materials.

 As last year, retired Plumbing and Mechanical Inspector and UA member, Gary Dresselhouse was there to witness the event and also served as one of the plumbing judges for the event.

 The competition has two parts, a presentation that involves extemporaneous speaking as contractors presenting a business plan to potential clients.
-And then a seven hour performance portion where they work together to build a structure that involves all the trades.
-Greater MI MSCA and UA Local 190 23rd HFAT'S ON These homes, thanks to the efforts of UA Local 190 and MSCA, will be safe and warm this winter.
+And then a seven hour performance portion where they work to-

+Greater MI MSCA and UA Local 190 23rd HEAT'S ON

+These homes, thanks to the efforts of UA Local 190 and MSCA, will be safe and warm this winter.

-The program continues to install smoke detectors and carbon monoxide detectors for those who don't have them.
-If they do, we change their batteries and make sure they are in good working order.
-The program has a number of return clients from Neighborhood Senior Services,
+The program continues to install smoke detectors and carbon monoxide detectors for those work.

-Michigan Department of Human Services (Washtenaw and Livingston Counties).
-This year we had one shut down furnaces, and had some small repairs.
-It's a great relationship to build with the Community!

-HEAT'S ON . . .

-The Rest of the Story Along with the work done on Saturday, the service to the community continues after the program with follow up work.
+Along with the work done on Saturday, the service to the community continues after the program with follow up